-All three states where state-regulated online gambling is now legal impose a minimum age requirement of 21.
-All three states also require that at the time of play, the individual must be physically located in the applicable state, and Delaware requires in addition that the player must reside in Delaware.
+All three states where state-regulated online gambling is legal impose a minimum age requirement of 21.
+Also, all three require that at the time of play, individuals must be physically located in the applicable state.
+In addition, Delaware requires that the player must reside in Delaware.

 Geolocation can get tricky at times.
-For example, initially, geolocation was causing a lot of problems in New Jersey with individuals who were very close to state borders, but the system is working much better now.
+For example, initially geolocation was causing problems in New Jersey with individuals who were very close to state borders, but the system is working much better now.

-All three states use Know Your Customer (KYC) programs to verify customers’ identity, age, location and eligibility to play.
-Some players might be annoyed by all the checking and double checking, but the tight security system ultimately works for the benefit of the casinos and players alike.
+All three states use Know Your Customer (KYC) programs to verify customers’ identity, age, location and eligibility.
+While some players have expressed annoyance by all the checking and double checking, but the tight security system ultimately works for the benefit of the casinos and players alike.

-The New Jersey Division of Gambling Enforcement (NJDGE) is also concerned about infiltration from unauthorized foreign operators NJDGE Director David Rebuck wants to impose huge penalties to put fear into these operators.
+The New Jersey Division of Gambling Enforcement (NJDGE) has concerns about infiltration from unauthorized foreign operators.
+NJDGE Director David Rebuck wants to impose huge penalties to put fear into these operators.

 Account funding shouldn’t be a hassle

-Gamblers are by nature impatient, so whenever making deposits and withdrawals to one’s account becomes too much of a hassle, they will be inclined not to bother.
+Gamblers are by nature impatient.
+When making deposits and withdrawals becomes too much of a hassle, players will be inclined not to bother.

 Payment processing problems are still occurring due to the continued lack of acceptance of legalized online gambling by some credit cards and banks.
 However, the frequency with which players are reporting this problem is gradually decreasing.